jonas-bird/jonas-bird/README.md

 ## Currently working on:

-I am currently earning the Udacity Programming Nano-degree as an Accenture Scholarship Program recipient.
+I am working on getting more IT certifications and brushing up on Java through a Data Structures and Algorithms course in my free time.
 I am also working through some Docker and Kubernetes tutorials.
 I am playing around with setting up XCP-ng on old hardware to get more experience administering VMs.
 Finally, I keep threatening to re-learn Latin.